Applications invited for Storm Babet support funding

 The grant scheme has been made as simple and fair as possible for people to apply to, and to give councils discretion so they can help as many people and businesses as possible.

-Depute Leader Cllr Anne Stirling added: “We saw only too well how households and some businesses suffered during the flooding – particularly in and around Marykirk – and this support grant funding will go some way towards helping them during this challenging time.”
+Depute Leader Cllr Anne Stirling added: “We saw only too well how households and some businesses suffered during the flooding and this support grant funding will go some way towards helping.”

-Announcing the scheme, Scottish Government Cabinet Secretary for Net Zero Màiri McAllan said: “There is no doubt that people, businesses and communities in the worst affected areas are still suffering hugely.
-Many are worried about what the immediate future holds, and we acknowledge that for many the festive season is going to be challenging.

-“This grants scheme recognises this.
-I want to re-assure those affected that the Scottish Government will play our part in helping people and businesses through this horrible experience which has destroyed property and belongings.”